 This course provides an introduction to program evaluation.
 The main objective of this course is to familiarise students with a wide range of evaluation methods that are increasingly used to evaluate programs and inform their design and implementation.
 Students will begin by reflecting on the inherent complexity involved in program evaluation and the importance of evaluation planning and design.
 Students will then engage with basic statistical techniques that underly evaluation methodologies.
 The remainder of the course will focus on introducing and applying the major evaluation frameworks.
 These include quantitative frameworks (e.g. field and laboratory experiments, quasi-experimental methods) and synthetic evaluations.
 By the end of the course, students will be able to design, implement and run a basic program evaluation, and critically engage with published program evaluations in the academic and grey literatures.
 No previous university-level quantitative knowledge is required for this course.
 Eligibility: Students who have taken POLI8032 in 2020-21 are not allowed to take this course.

 POLI8034.
-Opportunities and challenges in digital governance (6 credits)
+Issues and solutions in tech regulation (6 credits)

 We explore data privacy violations, misinformation, algorithmic bias, inauthentic behaviors, and other issues in the application of AI and machine learning technologies in digital governance.
 We are concerned with how these issues are addressed at the forefront of practice by domain experts, but we will also consider how they are situated in the broader regulatory and administrative picture.
-In the lab component, students will apply data science technologies in collaboration with undergraduate computer science majors.
-Students who qualify will be given the option to join a subsidized trip to Facebook's campus and other tech companies based in California.
+Students who have outstanding performance in the policy paper component will be given the option to join a subsidized trip to Facebook's campus and other tech companies based in California.
+We will approach all topics in a generalist and non-technical manner.
+No prior knowledge of data science/machine learning or other technical background is required.